 Trial Search Results

-A research study using a method of treating lung cancer with focused radiation called Stereotactic Ablative Radiotherapy (SABR).
+A research study of a procedure to treating lung cancer with focused radiation called Stereotactic Ablative Radiotherapy (SABR).
 The purpose of this study is to evaluate the effectiveness of individualizing the dose of radiation used to treat lung tumors with SABR based on tumor-specific factors.

-- Up to 4 lesions may be included, with none larger than 5 cm if there are more than
+- Up to 4 lesions may be considered.

 - Both peripheral and central tumors are accepted for this trial.

-- Note: Patients may be enrolled more than once (e.g. for a new tumor)
+- Patients may be enrolled more than once (eg, for a new tumor lesion)

 Ages Eligible for Study

 Genders Eligible for Study